 One of the best ways to appreciate Rome's amazing cuisine is on a food tour.
 And, the Eternal City will spoil you with choices because there are at least a hundred food, wine, and beer tours in Rome.
 This list will help you choose the right tour or class for you depending on your interest.

 If you want to learn more about Italian food and ways to eat, then your first choice should be Eating Italy Food Tours.
 Founded by Kenny Dunn, a former New Yorker and Italian food lover, Eating Italy Food Tours takes visitors through the less frequented Testaccio and Trastevere neighborhoods to meet chefs, market producers, and shop owners.
 The best part of this tour is that you get to sample everything from aged parmigiano to balsamic vinegar to great gelato and cacio e pepe pasta.
 The guides integrate the tastings with an overview of Italian food in general and stories about the many shops and restaurant owners that you will meet.

 If you're heading on to Florence and Venice, the company also has tours in those cities.
-Tours begin at ~65 Euros and include all food and beverages.

 Cooking Classes in Rome